akeneo/pim-api-docs/content/filter.md

 ### On group or family

-To filter products on groups or families, use respectively the product property `group` or `family`.
+To filter products on groups or families, use respectively the product property `group` and `family`.
-Here are the allowed operators to filter on these properties as well as the corresponding type of value expected in the `search` query parameter.
+Here are the allowed operators you can use to filter on these properties as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |
 | ----------------- | -------------- | ------------------ |